davidcoles/vc5/README.md

 </picture>

-**This README is currently being updated to reflect recent changes - some information may not reflect the current codebase.**
+**This README is currently being updated to reflect recent changes - some information may not reflect the current codebase.
+This iteration of code is not yet battle ready - use a v0.2 release for production**

-A horizontally scalable Direct Server Return ([DSR](https://www.loadbalancer.org/blog/direct-server-return-is-simply-awesome-and-heres-why/)) layer 4 load balancer (L4LB) for Linux using XDP/eBPF.
+A horizontally scalable Direct Server Return ([DSR](https://www.loadbalancer.org/blog/direct-server-return-is-simply-awesome-and-heres-why/)) layer 4 load balancer (L4LB) for Linux using [XDP/eBPF](https://www.datadoghq.com/blog/xdp-intro/).

 If you think that this may be useful or have any questions/suggestions, feel free to contact me at vc5lb@proton.me or